mesosphere-backup/dcos-bootstrap/README.md

 ### Sync CloudFormation templates

-This will sync the CloudFormation templates in `cloudformation/` with the upstream templates used by `make bootstrap`.
-Useful for inspection and for keeping track of changes.
+This will download the current CloudFormation templates provided by Mesosphere from S3 to `cloudformation/`.
+Useful for inspection and for keeping track of infrastructure changes.

     make sync